moeen-mahmud/osmynt/apps/docs/src/content/security/overview.md

 # Security Overview

-Osmynt is built with security as a core principle.
-This section provides an overview of how Osmynt protects your code and ensures secure collaboration.
+Osmynt is built with enterprise-grade security as a core principle.
+This section provides an overview of how Osmynt protects your code with AES-256 encryption and zero-knowledge architecture.

-## Security Principles
+## Enterprise-Grade Security

-### End-to-End Encryption
+### AES-256 Encryption

-- **Your code is encrypted** before leaving your device
+- **Military-grade encryption** - Your code is encrypted with AES-256 before leaving your device
+- **Zero-knowledge architecture** - We can never access your unencrypted content
-- **Only team members** can decrypt shared code
+- **End-to-end encryption** - Only team members can decrypt shared code
+- **Perfect forward secrecy** - Past communications remain secure even if keys are compromised

+### Zero-Knowledge Architecture

+- **We cannot read your code** - it's encrypted before transmission
-- **No server storage** - code is not stored on our servers
+- **No server storage** - Code is not stored on our servers in unencrypted form
-- **Zero-knowledge architecture** - we can't read your code
+- **Local encryption** - Encryption happens on your device
+- **Secure key exchange** - Keys are exchanged securely between team members

 ### Team-only Sharing